How to Remove the New Mattress Smell

 Air your mattress out in a well-ventilated area.
 Open your windows and doors to ensure you have ample air passage where the gas can exit and maintain proper airflow.
 Allowing air to enter and providing a way for the smell to exit will help you make the gases less concentrated.
 We recommend placing the mattress on an elevated area and letting it sit in a higher place to give the whole unit ample ventilation.

 Use a fan or a humidifier.
 There is a bigger tendency for the uncomfortable smell to stay in smaller rooms with less ventilation.
 A fan or humidifier can supplement enough air to speed up the off-gassing process.
 To remove the unnecessary smell and make your air fresh, you may also use an air purifier.

 Use baking soda and a vacuum cleaner.
 Baking soda is known for the wonders it brings to the household.
-As it neutralises odours of rugs, sofas, and even the refrigerator, it can also neutralise the pungent smell of a new mattress.
+As it neutralises the odours of rugs, sofas, and even the refrigerator, it can also neutralise the pungent smell of a new mattress.
 However, this process will take longer since a room is a bigger area to deal with.
 Sprinkle baking soda directly on your mattress, allow it to sit for hours, and vacuum the surface.
 You can also prepare a mixture of baking soda and water inside the room where the new mattress is placed.

 Have you heard about enzyme spray?
-An enzyme spray can remove the pungent smell of urine or vomit on an old mattress, but it can also be used to remove new mattress smells.
+An enzyme spray can remove the pungent smell of urine or vomit from an old mattress, but it can also be used to remove new mattress smells.
 Before spraying it all over the mattress, test it first to check if it's prone to staining the surface.